rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 library(datavyur)
 ```

-### Viewing Columns
+### Viewing Column Names

-the function `datavyu_col_search` will search through the path you've specified with `data_path` and find all datavyu files that have been exported along with their column names.
+The function `datavyu_col_search` will search through the path you've specified with `data_path` and find all Datavyu files that have been exported, along with their column names.

 To view the names for each file: